jkotchoff/melbourneunibasketball.org.au/README.md

 - add a 'favourite articles' link section to the homepage eg. http://espn.go.com/espn/story/_/page/Michael-Jordan/michael-jordan-not-left-building
 - face detection: https://devcenter.heroku.com/articles/cloudinary ?
 - Have life members automatically renewed each year (or some variation of this).

-- The $10 late fee be removed for the summer season.
+DONE - add 'date_payment_acknowledged' data to CSV spreadsheet DONE - changing email addresses in admin is setting amount paid to $0 DONE - The $10 late fee be removed for the summer season.
 So, for example, people who sign up after 1 August don't pay the late fee